preames/public-notes/deref+nofree.rst

 Rather than change nofree, we could add a parallel attribute with the stronger object property.
 This - combined with deref(N) as a point in time fact - would be enough to recover the current globally deferenceable semantics.

-The downside of this proposal is a) possible overkill, and b) the "ugly" factor of having two similiar but not quite identical attributes.
+The downside of this alternative is a) possible overkill, and b) the "ugly" factor of having two similiar but not quite identical attributes.

 Add an orthogonal attribute to promote pointer facts to object ones
 --------------------------------------------------------------------